srl-labs/clab-io-draw/docs/clab2drawio.md

 ```

 ### Applying Styles
-Custom styles are applied to nodes and links based on the configurations specified in the `clab2drawio_styles.yaml` file.
-This YAML file allows you to define base styles, link styles, and custom styles for different node types such as routers, switches, and servers.
-To apply a new style to a node type, update its corresponding style definition in the `clab2drawio_styles.yaml` file.
+Custom styles are applied to nodes and links based on the configurations specified in the style configuration files (`bright.yaml` for the bright theme and `dark.yaml` for the dark theme), located in the `styles` directory by default.
+To apply a new style to a node type, update its corresponding style definition in the appropriate YAML file.
 These styles determine the appearance of nodes and links in the generated diagram, including shapes, colors, and icons.

+If you wish to create a completely new style, you can create a new YAML file with your custom configurations.
+This file can be placed in any directory, and you can specify its path when running the script using the `--theme` option.

 ### Advanced Styling
 For users looking to further customize their diagrams with more advanced styling options, such as custom icons, specific dimensions, or additional visual attributes, you can directly edit the styles within the Draw.io interface.